punlx/arc-pdf-backend/README.md

 - Source code
 - Component folder structure clearly organized
+- Docker + docker-compose setup for easy run

 README.md containing:

-- How to run it locally
+- How to run it locally using `docker-compose.yml`
 - Project structure and component breakdown
 - Any tradeoffs or assumptions made
 - What you would do to improve in a real-world scenario
   Optional: Short Loom/video walkthrough explaining the project

-# What We're Evaluating
+## What We're Evaluating

 Category What We Look For